 In app-notifications or push notification have their sit in different use cases.
 It depends on the objective and the kind of app that you are building.

 As push notification is really powerful when time-base targeted, in-app messages rely on users’ interactions.
 Here are some of the best use case you can build to enhance your customers' lifecycle.

 Examples of in-app messages use case

-As per this example, in-app campaigns are used to promote specific offers and drive users to better growth income.
+As per this example, in-app campaigns are used in ecommerce stores to promote specific offers and drive users to better growth income.

 As per Dropbox, the cloud storage company use in-app messages to offer a product tour regarding new features about their product.

 As a user is working his way through his goal, it may happen that we can’t succeed at it.
 With in-app messages, you can build workflows that will help the user to succeed at every step of the funnel.